 After an overnight rest at room temperature, the focaccia dough will have spread out into the corners of the pan.
 It will look airy and bubbly and should jiggle slightly when you shake the pan.

-About an hour before you plan to bake it, preheat the oven to 400F.
-Place the covered focaccia on top of your stove so the warmth gives the yeast one last boost of activity.
+About an hour before you plan to bake it, preheat the oven.
+If it's particularly cold in your kitchen, place the covered focaccia on top of your stove so the warmth gives the yeast one last boost of activity.

-Top the focaccia with any fresh herbs you like — I went with fresh rosemary here — and sprinkle with flaky sea salt.
+Top the focaccia with any fresh herbs you like — I like to use fresh rosemary — and sprinkle with flaky sea salt.

-Immediately run a knife around the edges of the pan, just in case any small bits got stuck.
+Immediately after removing the focaccia from the oven, run a knife around the edges of the pan, just in case any small bits got stuck.
 Then drizzle another 1 tablespoon of olive oil over the top to finish.

-TIP: Let the focaccia cool in the pan for 5-10 minutes, then remove it to a cooling rack to cool completely.
-You can transfer it back to the pan after both have cooled, but if you leave it in the pan to cool, the bottom tends to get soggy.
+Let the focaccia cool in the pan for 5-10 minutes, then slide it onto a wire rack to cool completely so the bottom doesn't get soggy.

 👩🏻🍳 Practical Tips & Recipe Notes